ptdriscoll/klrn-corporate-support-front-end/README.md

 This is the front-end of a microsite targeting sponsors interested in connecting with KLRN viewers through on-air messaging, event sponsorships or other marketing channels.

-The site launches scaffolding, in a Windows environment, using an npm workflow and Boostrap 4.
+This launches scaffolding, in a Windows environment, using an npm workflow and Boostrap 4.
 Dependencies include JQuery and Popper.js.

 ### Plugins

-This site uses several JavaScript plugins to load YouTube playlists, animate navigation scrolling and add parallax effects.
+The site uses several JavaScript plugins to load YouTube playlists, animate navigation scrolling and add parallax effects.

 - **animate-scrolling.js** - Animates scrolling for anchor links that have a scroll class added
 - **in-view.js** - Checks to see when an element is in viewport, which is used to stop and start carousels and highlight links